Elkins Estate: Ownership after Elkins

 In 1932, William H. Elkins, grandson of William L. Elkins, sold the Elstowe manor property to the Dominican Sisters of St. Catherine de' Ricci.
 Chelten House was owned by Philadelphia cigarette manufacturer Stephen X. Stephano.
 After the death of his wife, Penelope, he sold Chelten House to the Dominican Sisters in 1948.

 The Dominican Sisters operated both buildings (known as the Dominican Retreat House) as a women's religious retreat and preserved the grounds and historical integrity of the buildings.
 Thousands of women and men attended retreats, days of prayer, and other spiritual programs for 75 years.
 Women would come to pray, meditate and find a place of refuge and reflection.
 At its peak, as many as 14,000 women and men came to the Dominican Retreat House in one year.
 The dedication of the Sisters to preservation of the historic mansions on the estate was extraordinary and, as of 2013, the original features and architectural details remain intact.
 It was described as the most significant example of Gilded Age architecture in the region by John Gallery of the Philadelphia Preservation Alliance.

 Over time, the needs of people coming on retreat changed, and the economic challenges of operating the buildings became unsustainable for the Dominican Sisters.
 The Dominican Retreat House was at the time of its closing in 2006 the oldest retreat house for women in the United States.

 In February 2009, the Dominican Sisters sold the 42-acre property to the Land Conservancy of Elkins Park, PA, who intended to use the facility for group spiritual, health and wellness education retreats, and also as a venue for elegant special events.
 The property was reopened in September 2009 as Elkins Estate and has hosted a number of wedding receptions and events.
 But the conservancy could not keep up payments to the Sisters who held the mortgage.
 In November 2010, because of numerous missed payments, including a $250,000 payment on the principal, the Dominican congregation foreclosed on the property, and the conservancy filed for Chapter 11 bankruptcy.
 The property was in bankruptcy reorganization until October 2012, when the case was dismissed.

 The congregation filed a motion to evict the conservancy in March 2012 after it defaulted on a revised settlement agreement.
 The agreement held that if the conservancy defaulted on its first payment of $300,000 it would vacate the premises, but the conservancy refused to leave and continued to hold events there until November 2012.
 The legal battle continued.
 The Philadelphia Inquirer ran an extensive story describing the legal dispute on October 31, 2012.

 On January 24, 2013, the Dominican Sisters and the conservancy reached an agreement in which the conservancy would vacate the premises and relinquish control to the Sisters by January 30, 2013.

 The Sisters regained possession of the property and sold the property to Landmark Developers in August 2019 for $6.5 million.

-The development plans are for a boutique hotel and event venue.
+Landmark Developers is using the Elkins Estate as an event venue and a boutique hotel.